Operator dynamics in Floquet many-body systems: Summary and discussion

-There are fundamental differences between the dynamics of operators as viewed through correlation functions and OTOCs.
-This is clear even in RUCs having gates which are Haar-random in both space and time: there the average of the OTOC can be understood through the hydrodynamic picture of operator spreading \cite{Nahum_Operator_2018,Keyserlingk_Operator_2018}, while averages of correlation functions vanish.
+In summary, the work that we have presented is focussed on comparing behaviour in Floquet models with that in RUCs, in order to identify consequences of time-translation symmetry.
+It probes operator dynamics in two ways, through correlation functions and through OTOCs.

-In this work we have studied the effects of time-translation invariance (i.e. the effect of having a fixed time-evolution operator) on these objects.
-To simplify the analysis, we focused on Floquet quantum circuits having (i) Haar-random local unitary operations and (ii) no conservation laws.
-A key result has been to show that, in locally-interacting spin chains, time-translation symmetry of the evolution operator leads to observable and nontrivial features in autocorrelation functions.
-In contrast, we demonstrated that the structure of the OTOC is insensitive to time-translation invariance, at least at large $q$ in the RPM.
+It is already clear from previous results for RUCs with gates that are Haar-random in space and time that correlation functions and OTOCs reveal fundamentally different aspects of operator dynamics: in such models the average of the OTOC can be understood through the hydrodynamic picture of operator spreading \cite{Nahum_Operator_2018,Keyserlingk_Operator_2018}, while averages of correlation functions vanish.
+Complementing those results, we have considered Floquet quantum circuits without conservation laws, with gates that are Haar-random in space but periodic in time.
+A key outcome has been to show that in these systems time-translation symmetry of the evolution operator leads to observable and distinctive features in autocorrelation functions.
+In contrast, we have demonstrated that the structure of the OTOC is insensitive to time-translation invariance, at least at large $q$ in the RPM.

 This difference can be understood by representing correlation functions and OTOCs in terms of sums over paths in the space of operators.
 While correlation functions can be expressed as sums over amplitudes of operator paths [see Eq.~\eqref{eq:paths}], OTOCs involve sums over (non-negative) `probabilities' [see Eq.~\eqref{eq:pathnorm}].
 In RUCs the amplitudes of operator paths have zero mean, and so averaged correlation functions vanish.
 Introducing time-translation symmetry generates correlations between the amplitudes of different segments of operator paths, and these give rise to nonzero averages of autocorrelation functions.
 In the local systems we have considered, this perspective has also revealed a striking difference between the morphologies of operator paths which contribute to ensemble-averaged autocorrelation functions relative to those dominating the OTOC.
 In particular, we find that the operator paths contributing to autocorrelation functions are much narrower in space; see Figs.~\ref{fig:path_dominant} and \ref{fig:path_subdominant}.
 We note that the morphologies of operators paths contributing to correlation functions were also recently discussed in Ref.~\cite{Nahum_Real_2022}.